erinosb/2022_DSCI512_RNAseq_pairedend/README.md

 Let's try this out.
 Follow along to test the scripts.
 Here's the plan...

-1. Ensure you have some tester fastq files already generated in your 01_input folder
+1. Ensure you have some tester fastq files in your 01_input folder
 2. Make a short test_metadata.txt file that will instruct our script to run on our tester fastq files only.
 3. Modify the **execute** script
 4. Modify the **analyzer** script